Evaluation at Lafayette Elementary School, Washington D.C., our home school.

 Minds Inc. carried out an evaluation of the perceived impact of the Peace of Mind Program on students and teachers at Lafayette Elementary for the 2015-2016 School Year.
 Lafayette is Peace of Mind’s “home school,” where the program has been developed.
-At most schools, Peace of Mind class is called “Peace Class” for short.

-Complete survey results: Lafayette Survey Results 2016
+Survey results: Lafayette Survey Results 2016

 Testimonials: from Lafayette teachers and parents.